It’s easy to become infected

 - an adult or child over the age of six months with:

 - chronic heart disease

-- chronic lung disease, e g chronic obstructive pulmonary disease (COPD) and severe asthma
+- a chronic lung condition, such as chronic obstructive lung disease or severe asthma

 - reduced lung function or cough capacity due to extreme obesity, neuromuscular disease, multiple disabilities, or other conditions

 - a considerably weakened immune system due to disease or medication.

 Flu is a virus and is constantly changing, which means the vaccine needs to be adapted before each new influenza season.
 To ensure you have the best possible protection, it is important you have a flu vaccination each year.
 If you become ill despite being vaccinated, the symptoms are in most cases less severe.
 After you have had a flu vaccination your arm may feel tender and there might be some swelling around the injection site.
 Some people have a mild fever, which passes after a few days.
 Severe side effects are extremely rare.

 When and where can you have a flu vaccination?

 Flu vaccinations are in most cases available from November.
 Contact your medical centre if you would like a flu vaccination or further information.
 Information is also available at 1177.se.